Skip to content

 Choose REST as the type of web service you want to create.

-Then, enter the name of the web service that you're going to add, in this case enter LibraryInformationSystem.rest and click Create.
+Then, enter the name of the web service you are adding; in this case, enter LibraryInformationSystem.rest, and then click Create.

-This will add the REST web services definition file to your test project:
+This will add the REST web service definition file to your test project:

 tutorial_web_services_pic3

-You will see on the right hand side, there is a new document editor for the .rest file.
-This is the REST web services query form.
-It lets you send test HTTP requests to the web service under test and inspect the output being returned.
+On the right-hand side, you will see a new document editor for the .rest file.
+This is the REST web service query form.
+It allows you to send test HTTP requests to the web service under test and inspect the returned output.

-If you open up API documentation for our sample application (www.libraryinformationsystem.org/Services/RestService.aspx) you will see that it exposes several operations for retrieving, adding, updating and deleting books and authors in the system.
-For this tutorial we shall perform the following operations:
+If you open the API documentation for our sample application (www.libraryinformationsystem.org/Services/RestService.aspx), you will see that it exposes several operations for retrieving, adding, updating, and deleting books and authors in the system.
+For this tutorial, we will perform the following operations:

-The first request will be to get the unique session ID that we will need to pass to the other requests.
-This is needed by our sample application to prevent testing by different users interfering with each other.
-To create this request, simply enter the following information on the REST Request form:
+The first request will retrieve a unique session ID, which we will need to pass to subsequent requests.
+This is required by our sample application to prevent interference from testing by different users.
+To create this request, simply enter the following information into the REST Request form:

-You should now have it populated as illustrated below:
+You should now see it populated as illustrated below:

 tutorial_web_services_pic4

-This web service request requires that we pass credentials by means of HTTP Basic authentication.
-So click on the Add Credentials button in the toolbar.
+This web service request requires passing credentials via HTTP Basic authentication.
+To do this, click the Add Credentials button in the toolbar.

 tutorial_web_services_pic5